rpp34-fec-firebrick/Atelierc-Front-End/README.md

 ### Related Products & Comparisons

+The Related Products & Comparisons widget was made up of two main parts, the related product list, and the your outfit list.

+The related product list displays the products related to the current product.
+Each related product card has a star button, it displays a table to compare the characteristics of the current product and the product when clicked.

+The your outfit list stores the products when the user clicked the "+" card inside the list or the heart button on the page.
+The user cannot add a similar product twice but they can delete the product from the list by clicking the "X" button at the top right corner of each card.
+The product data is persistent and will be stored in the local storage.

 ### Questions & Answers

 The Questions & Answers widget was made up of three main parts, the container, the question list, and the individual questions.